Nurgak/IoT-RGB-LED-Matrix/README.md

 ![Internet-of-Things RGB LED Matrix](iot_rgb_led_matrix.jpg)

 This repository hosts the software for the 32x32 Internet-of-Things RGB LED Matrix, based on an ESP32 and Arduino IDE.
+The display data is generated on a server and transferred via MQTT.

 # Usage